 - 44. The Commission agrees with the Applicant's submission that the status quo is unlikely to continue.
 The Commission considers that, without the Proposed Arrangements, it is likely that growers and Inghams would enter into individual supply contracts, with the terms and conditions of these contracts to be negotiated between the individual grower and Inghams. - 45.
 The Association submitted that, without an authorisation, its members would be prohibited from collectively discussing and negotiating the fees and terms they would supply their chicken growing services to Inghams for, as such behaviour would likely constitute an infringement of the Act.
 Therefore, the Association would not be able to represent its existing members in any contract negotiations with Inghams.
-Given this, the Applicant submitted there would be two potential without scenarios: - 45.1 Inghams might negotiate the fees and conditions for the supply of chicken growing services with each grower individually; or
+Given this, the Applicant submitted there would be two potential without scenarios: - 45.1 Inghams might negotiate the fees and conditions for the supply of chicken growing services with each grower individually; or - 45.2 Inghams might offer the growers' contracts which are essentially 'standard form' with little scope for growers to negotiate variations to the standard terms or conditions. - 46.
+Inghams advised that, without collective bargaining, it would [

-Clearance Application from the Waikato-Bay of Plenty Chicken Growers Association Incorporated (20 September 2017) at [5.3].
+&lt;sup>26 Clearance Application from the Waikato-Bay of Plenty Chicken Growers Association Incorporated (20 September 2017) at [5.3].